Field Note

 Build the layer system around the trip

-Use Patagonia for premium shells, sun layers, fleece, insulation, waders, bags, and repair-aware gear choices.
-Then match each piece to the fishing conditions you see most often.
+Premium shells, sun layers, fleece, insulation, waders, bags, and repair-aware gear choices work best when each piece is matched to the fishing conditions you see most often.

 - Patagonia ownership structure and purpose